Sanochez/Gastrella/docs/testing.md

 This shows that users can ask their questions, and get a generated response from the chatbot.

 # Test Case ID: UC2 FR5
-Description: The system should allow users to manage their account, changing any personal information if necessary.
+Description: The system should allow users to manage their account, changing any personal information if necessary.<br>
 Prerequisites: user profile storage
 Test Data:
 <div class="form">